ralgozino/echo-server/README.md

 - `/liveness/` returns always 200.
 Could change in the future
 - `/<path>/`   returns 200.
 The request details get printed to stdout.

-This server can be used for example to debug if Alertmanager has been properly configured and its sending alerts to the webhooks.
+This server can be used for example to debug if Alertmanager has been properly configured and it's sending alerts to the webhooks.

-Just point Alertmanager to the `echo-server` and you should see the payload in `stdout` everytime Alertmanager sends an alert.
+Just point Alertmanager to the `echo-server` and you should see the payload in `stdout` every time Alertmanager sends an alert.

 ## Building